Gizra/Gizra-Way-Book/features_module_how_to_share_sites_config_with_oth.md

 ![](images/features/overridden.png)

 Overridden state means that the configuration in DB is different from configuration in code, and what stored in DB is stronger, so it overrides the code.
 This is a situation we need to solve.
-We can choose to revert to the original code or to update the feature by applying the new changes to it.
+We can choose to revert to the original code or to update the Feature by applying the new changes to it.

 ## Reverting a Feature